fg-research/website/docs/_sources/blog/product/posts/cfc-tsf-equity-forecasting.rst.txt

     We will use our Amazon SageMaker implementation of CfC networks for probabilistic time series forecasting, the <a href="https://fg-research.com/algorithms/time-series-forecasting/index.html#cfc-sagemaker-algorithm" target="_blank"> CfC SageMaker algorithm</a>.
-    We will forecast the conditional mean and the conditional standard deviation of the 30-day returns of the S&P 500 using as input the S&P 500 realized volatility as well as several implied volatility indices, as in <a href="#references">[2]</a>.
+    We will forecast the conditional mean and the conditional standard deviation of the 30-day returns of the S&P 500 using as input the S&P 500 realized volatility as well as different implied volatility indices, as in <a href="#references">[2]</a>.
     </p>